kevincastejon/js-raspberrypi-liquid-crystal-simple/README.md

 - **ready** [read-only] : boolean - True if the LCD has been initialized, false if not.
 ### Methods
 - **clear ()** : void - Removes any content on the screen.
+- **getAlignment ( lineIndex : int )** : string - Returns the text alignment on the specified line.
 - **getLine ( lineIndex : int )** : string - Returns the text content of the specified line.
 - **init ()** : void - Initializes the lcd so it starts displaying (asynchronous, listen on the "ready" event on the lcd).
 - **initSync ()** : void - Synchronous version of init() method.
+- **setAlignement ( lineIndex : int, alignment : string )** : void - Sets the text alignment on the specified line.
+Use the static constants LCD.LEFT, LCD.RIGHT and LCD.CENTER or directly the strings "left", "right" and "center"
 - **setLine ( lineIndex : int, text : string )** : void - Sets the text content of the specified line.
 - **getChar ( id : int )** - Returns a custom character given on the constructor at specified id (0 to 7).
 ### Events